Standards of Care for Behavioral Health Services

 The recommended approach supplements general appeal guidance with important findings from the landmark federal court case, Wit v.
 UBH.
 This groundbreaking ruling established a clear set of generally accepted standards of care that is consistent with widely accepted professional sources of standards.

-For more information, please contact Lindsi DeSorrento, Director of Healthcare Transformation at the National Council for Behavioral Health.
+For more information, please contact Lindsi DeSorrento, Director of Healthcare Transformation at the National Council for Mental Wellbeing.